malminhas/trains/CommandLineScripts.md

 ```

 ## [trainsAsyncAwaitClient.js](javascript/trainsAsyncAwaitClient.js)
-`node.js` version built using async-await to make the code easier to follow in 'line by line' form.
+`node.js` version built using async-await to make the code easier to follow in 'line by line' form yet remain asynchronous.
 Here's the same invocation as above for trains from Oxford to London Paddington this time with additional post-promise processing code to order the stations correctly:
 ```
 $ node trainsAsyncAwaitClient.js OXF PAD
 ==============================================================================